 What shows up on a criminal history check will vary based on the type of background check being used.
 Of course, all criminal history checks are designed to pull criminal records from public record sources.
 The specific information these searches yield depends on the source being searched.

 Bottom line, geography is an important factor when it comes to conducting criminal history searches.
-Criminal records are scattered across the country in different districts and court houses.
-There is no comprehensive collection of criminal record information, which is why address history checks are a smart addition to any background screening process.
-That way, employers can figure out where their candidates have lived over the years and order county, state, or federal checks based on those locations.
+Criminal records are scattered across the country in different districts and

 While the specific criminal records a background check finds will depend on location factors, most criminal history checks yield the same types of information.
-If a criminal background check finds a conviction, it will typically provide the following details about the offense:
+If a criminal background check finds a conviction, it will typically provide the following details about the

 - Jurisdiction where the record is located